vaadin/base-starter-gradle/README.md

 ## Running tests

-In order to run integration tests you need to add the `it` option:
+In order to run integration tests you need to add the `it` gradle parameter:

 ```bash
 ./gradlew integrationTest -Pit